Rielbe/rm-api/README.md

 ## Known limitations / problems
 - When running the tests, a DeprecationWarning is shown.
 I guess this has to be related on how the FastAPI TestClient handles the app context.
 This doesn't happen when running the app directly.
 - The code only checks for the databases at startup.
 If the databases are not running / can't be reached when the app starts, it won't try to write/read from them.
+- The request limit works per-instance.
+If I had more time, I would reuse the cache database as a more reliable limit mechanism for multi-instance deployments.